Greg Dear

 Dear had joined the senior Hawthorn side in 1985 after impressing in the reserve grade, winning the Gardiner Medal for the league's best reserve player.
-The following season he was selected in the VFL Team of the Year as first ruckman and he later went on to represent Victoria at the State of Origin.
+The following season he was selected in the VFL Team of the Year as first ruckman and he later went on to represent Victoria in interstae football.

-Greg Dear is the brother of fellow Hawk Paul Dear.
+Greg Dear is the brother of fellow Hawk Paul Dear and the uncle of current Hawthorn players Calsher Dear and Maya Dear.